 What is shift work sleep disorder (SWSD)?

-Shift work sleep disorder (SWSD) strikes when your body can’t completely adjust to your irregular shift patterns.
-It can lead to chronic sleep deprivation, in which you’re unable to regain the sleep you've lost, preventing you from feeling rested and refuelled.
-If a shift worker experiences sleep deprivation for an extended period, they could fall subject to a number of negative symptoms, including: ii
+Night shift sleep disorder can lead to chronic sleep deprivation, in which you’re unable to regain the sleep you've lost, preventing you from feeling rested and refuelled.

-We know that changing your job isn’t an option — but there are a number of steps that you can take to overcome the effects of shift work and still achieve a night of restful sleep.
+Fortunately, there are many ways you can reduce the effects of night shift work and still achieve a night of restful sleep.

 Make your bedroom conducive to sleep

-Creating a sleep-friendly environment is essential for shift workers — especially if you are sleeping during the daytime.
-Your bedroom needs to be dark, temperate, and quiet.
-Darkness is especially key because it signals to your brain that it’s time to sleep, triggering the production of melatonin — the hormone responsible for inducing rest.
-Installing blackout blinds is one useful way to block out light if you’re sleeping during the day.
+Creating a sleep-friendly environment is essential for shift workers, especially if you’re sleeping during the daytime.
+Darkness is especially key because it signals to your brain that it’s time to rest and triggers the production of melatonin, your sleep hormone.
+Installing blackout blinds and using an eye mask are helpful ways to block out light.

 Try light therapy